30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 19. Get Lost in the Chatuchak Weekend Market

-Did you know that the Chatuchak Weekend Market is the largest outdoor market in the world?
+Did you know that the Chatuchak Weekend Market is the largest weekend market in the world?
 Over 15,000 stalls, 27 different sections and over 200,000 visitors every weekend are found here.
 You can literally shop until you drop: everything from vintage jeans and clothing accessories, to hand-made wooden carvings and sparkling ceramics.

-Travel Tip: Bring cash (plenty of 100 THB notes) and your best bartering skills: for some items, you might be able to negotiate the price down 50%.
+Travel Tip: Bring cash (plenty of 100 THB notes) and your best bartering skills: for some items, you might be able to negotiate the price down 30%.

 20. Check Out the Street Art in Talat Noi